Can You Buy Property in New York With Good Credit and No Money Down?

 Navy Federal Credit Union Financing

-Members of this military-based credit union can often get loans that are 100% financed, no down payment necessary.
+Members of this military-based credit union can often get loans that are 100% financed, with no down payment necessary.
 Like VA Loans, PMI is not required on these loans.

 The loan amounts you can qualify for here are also remarkable.
 Depending on your stats, you might be able to get a jumbo loan for as much as one million dollars.
 That's not a bad look!